The PAU Survey: Measurements of the 4000 {\AA} spectral break with narrow-band photometry: Accuracy and distribution of D4000 estimations with PAUS and CFHTLS data

 \subsection{SNR}

-We have computed both D4000$_{\rm w}$ and D4000$_{\rm n}$ for the sample specified in \cref{sec:Sample selection}, and examined the signal-to-noise ratio (SNR) for each method. \Cref{fig:snr_histogram} displays the SNR distribution for the D4000 measurements with each method (PAUS direct, CIGALE runs and VIPERS spectroscopy), together with the detection threshold we have imposed at $\rm SNR > 3$.
+We have computed both D4000$_{\rm w}$ and D4000$_{\rm n}$ for the sample specified in \cref{sec:Sample selection}, and examined the signal-to-noise ratio (SNR) for each method. \Cref{fig:snr_histogram} displays the SNR distribution for the D4000 estimations with each method (PAUS direct, CIGALE runs and VIPERS spectroscopy), together with the detection threshold we have imposed at $\rm SNR > 3$.
 This SNR limit has been chosen because it is commonly used in astrophysics as a threshold for source detection in imaging or spectral features, whether it is in the visible spectrum \citep[e.g,][]{Cutri2003, Sanchez2012}, X-ray \citep[e.g.,][]{Bulbul2014} or infrared wavelength range \citep[e.g.,][]{Labbe2013}.
-The distribution of VIPERS SNR appears as a dashed line; throughout this paper we will use the convention of representing photometric redshifts with solid lines and spectroscopic redshift data with dashed lines.
+The distribution of VIPERS SNR appears as a dashed line; throughout this paper we will use the convention of representing data based on photometric redshifts with solid lines and spectroscopic redshift data with dashed lines.

-As shown in \cref{fig:snr_histogram}, the SNR from CIGALE measurements is significantly larger than the one from PAUS direct.
+As shown in \cref{fig:snr_histogram}, the SNR from the CIGALE D4000 reconstruction is significantly larger than the one from PAUS direct.
 The D4000 values from both CIGALE runs have a mean SNR of $\sim$20, being slightly larger for the CFHTLS case.
 In both CIGALE runs, all objects in the selected sample are well above the detection threshold, while in the PAUS direct case only 85.01\% (65.87\%) of D4000$_{\rm w}$ (D4000$_{\rm n}$) measurements have $\rm SNR > 3$.
-The mean SNR from the direct method is $\sim$5 for the D4000$_{\rm w}$ and $\sim$4 for the D4000$_{\rm n}$.
+The mean SNR from the PAUS direct method is $\sim$5 for the D4000$_{\rm w}$ and $\sim$4 for the D4000$_{\rm n}$.
 Regarding the spectroscopic VIPERS D4000, we find a mean SNR of $\sim$35 for the D4000$_{\rm w}$ and $\sim$20 for the D4000$_{\rm n}$.
-The larger SNR in the D4000$_{\rm w}$ for both methods is simply due to the larger wavelength range of the D4000 bands for the D4000$_{\rm w}$ definition: if flux is integrated over a larger span, higher SNR is to be expected.
-The CIGALE D4000, however, seems insensitive to this effect, given that it uses all available flux information to fit a model that predicts a D4000 value.
+The larger SNR in the D4000$_{\rm w}$ for both photometric and spectroscopic measurements is simply due to the larger wavelength range of the D4000 bands for the D4000$_{\rm w}$ definition: if flux is integrated over a larger span, higher SNR is to be expected.
+The CIGALE D4000 reconstruction, however, seems insensitive to this effect, given that it uses all available flux information to fit a model that predicts a D4000 value.
 This results in a SNR that is closer to spectroscopy for D4000$_{\rm n}$.